 180 kilometres west of Lhasa is the second largest Salt Lake in Tibet.
 Regarded as one of the most beautiful spots in Tibet

 Army town in Tibet.
 Nearby is a monastery dating back to the year 1100.
 Situated on an escarpment and almost totally destroyed by the red guards.
 Just up the road is Tsaparang the old capital of the Guge kingdom.
 The monastery here was also build in the year 1100

 Tracks will allow you to travel all around the lake.
 The lake is sacred, and pilgrims will circle it like they do Mt Kailas.
 At this point you are only 15km from the Nepal border and 30km from the India border.

-Just a few hundred people not far from the Nepal border altitude 4400 meters if the weather is fine it has great views of Mount Everest, Mount Lhotse, Mount Makalu and Cho You.
+A town of just a few hundred people not far from the Nepal border with an altitude of 4400 meters.
+If the weather is fine it has great views of Mount Everest, Mount Lhotse, Mount Makalu and Cho You.
 This are 4 of the 6 highest mountains in the world.
 It is also home to Shekar Dorje Fort.
 This area is used by traders to exchange livestock, wool and items such as rice and grain.
-In the area we drove as high as 5300 meters take care when taking pictures of this scenic area as the Chinese army has a base nearby.
+In the area we drove as high as 5300 meters; take care when taking pictures of this scenic area as the Chinese army has a base nearby.

 The last town just before the border with Nepal is Nyalam around 40km from the Nepal border located at 3700 meters.
 South of Nyalam the road drops abruptly through the gorge of the Matsang Tsangpo.
 The town is about 40 km from the Nepal border and 150 km from Kathmandu.